Ayushbajpai19/News-Donkey/README.md

 # News Donkey
-This project was made to get all lates news of all the categories on one platform and at one go.
-To run this project, simply open the code and in ther terminal, type run start build and click enter.
+This project was made to get all the latest news of all the categories on one platform and at one go.
+To run this project, simply open the code, and in the terminal, type run starts build and click enter.

 # Getting Started with Create React App